miyasasa/Terraform-CoreOS-Ignition/README.md

 "ssh_keys"=["your_ssh_fingerprint"]

 ```
-These the following Makefile commands are created your host on digitialocean:
+Basically, the following Makefile commands are enough for creating your host on Digitialocean.

 ```
 make get